© Buck McAdoo

 • tbd

 Hydropus 'marginellus PNW01' - our only known local species is a brown "Mycena" growing on wood with brown marginate gill edges and weakly amyloid spores.
+The cap can be variable, from very dark brown through yellow brown.
 Smith observed that a watery liquid may exude when it is cut.
 The genus is separated from Mycena by its different cap cuticle structure (for instance, erect or spherical elements).
 Lucky, no local Mycenas look exactly like it (none have specifically brown marginate gill edges).
 Our local species is 4% different from the couple of EU sequences we have so perhaps ours is in need of a new name.

-Leucoinocybe PNW01 - like Hydropus, these are very much like Mycena, with amyloid spores, but perhaps a different cap cuticle.
+'Mycena' fuliginella WA (Leucoinocybe PNW01) - like Hydropus, these are very much like Mycena, with amyloid spores, but perhaps a different cap cuticle.
 Our local species, only found once in WA and once in OR, had blue tones like Mycena amicta in the WA collection, but presumably doesn't have the peelable cap cuticle and has distant decurrent gills instead of close adnexed gills.
+We believe we have found Mycena fuliginella WA, and it needs moving to Leucoinocybe.

-Porotheleum PNW01 - a cool omphalinoid with a darkening stem and an opaque, fibrillose cap.
+Porotheleum PNW01 - a cool omphalinoid with a darkening stem and an opaque, fibrillose cap when dry (but translucent and glabrous when wet).
 It is remarkable how the same genus can have this gilled mushroom and a crust.

-Porotheleum PNW02 - another omphalinoid with a darkening stem and sometimes a translucent cap (but sometimes a cap much like PNW01), on roots of red cedar and maybe madrone.
+Porotheleum PNW02 - a similar omphalinoid with a darkening stem and a translucent or opaque cap, but on roots of red cedar and maybe madrone.
 I don't yet know how to reliably separate it from PNW01.

 Porotheleum fibriatum EU - a cool poroid/cupulate crust.
 It has been sequenced from the EU and ENA, but we need local sequences to confirm that our species is the real thing too.